lemlac/mulem/docs/reference.md

 a = True
 b = False

-if a and b:         -- True and False == False
+if a and b then           -- True and False == False
     print("This will not print")
-else if a or b:     -- True or False == True
+else if a or b then       -- True or False == True
     print("This will print")
 ```